noorus/php-radutils/README.md

 Used for generating XML output with minimal code.
 Acts as a simplifying wrapper around XMLWriter.
 Allows chaining of calls.
-UTF-8 data only.
+Only UTF-8 data in & out.

     $xml = new \Util\QuickXMLOut();
     $xml->start( 'list' )->attribute( 'type', 'shopping' );